 Named by Outside Magazine as America’s “Best Town Ever,” Duluth rules when it comes to finding gifts for those who love the northern lifestyle.
 Two perennial favorites are Fitger’s Brewery Complex and Canal Park, both lined with unique shops and ideally located for Lake Superior views and grabbing a shuttle to see the magical Bentleyville light display that fills Bayfront Festival Park.

-A sampling of Minnesota-made gifts you’ll find includes camping gear and handcrafted toboggans at Duluth Pack, lush photos and artwork inspired by the North Shore at Sivertson Gallery, and everything from travel bags to handcrafted wooden canoes at Frost River in Lincoln Park.
+Some of the Minnesota-made gifts you’ll find include camping gear and handcrafted toboggans at Duluth Pack, lush photos and artwork inspired by the North Shore at Sivertson Gallery, and everything from travel bags to handcrafted wooden canoes at Frost River in Lincoln Park.

 Artsy Types: Northfield